-This is an old proverb which has deviated from its original meaning and now implicates that blood relations (family) are powerful than friendships or love relations.
+This is an old proverb that has deviated from its original meaning and now implicates that blood relations (family) are powerful than friendships or love relations.
 Now, this might be true for a certain number of people, but it is not true always.
 Naturally, our parents and siblings want to see us happy in our lives and they always try to think the best for ourselves.
 But from here only some of the problems start.
-Every person is different, they have their own likes and dislikes, own interests and they may be completely independent of that of their parents’.
-Let us discuss some of the scenarios here and then at the end we will discuss the original meaning of this proverb.
+Every person is different, they have their own likes and dislikes, own interests and they may be completely independent of that of their parents.

 What are your thoughts on this topic?
 Express your point of view through the comment section below.
 And subscribe to our blog to read answers to the trending GD topics.